owm111/hackneyed-x11-cursors/README.md

 Chromium 62 and up
 ------------------
 Recent versions of Chromium pull out whatever cursors the theme provides.
 How nice.

-Still, Chromium developers assumed that `all-scroll` and `move` are the same thing.
-There doesn't seem to be a bug report yet.
+Still, Chromium developers assumed that `all-scroll` and `move` are the same thing (they aren't, but I don't believe this warrants a bug report).